 - 3 cups red seedless grapes

-- Toast the pecans in a skillet on low heat until fragrant and slightly browned.
+- Toast the pecans in a skillet on medium-low heat until fragrant and slightly browned.
 Pour onto a plate and let cool.

 - Beat the cream cheese, granulated sugar, and vanilla with a mixer on medium speed.
 Stir in the sour cream.